Everyone has bad job interviews (including me!).

 2. Talk About The Bad Interview With Another Person or To Yourself Through Journaling

-If you think about what your future self to tell you now, chances are, she would tell you to be kind to yourself and not beat yourself up for this situation; it will be okay.
+If you think about what your future self tells you now, chances are, she would tell you to be kind to yourself and not beat yourself up for this situation; it will be okay.